Venice flood barrier executives arrested in massive fraud swoop

 The project to protect the lagoon has been under discussion since 1966, when a high tide swamped the city, damaging many of its famous buildings.
 But the work has been delayed for decades, dogged by disagreements over its design, environmental impact and funding shortfalls.

-Last year floods affected nearly three-quarters of the World Heritage site and tourists swam in St. Mark’s Square, the centerpoint of the city that attracts millions of visitors each year.
+Last year floods affected nearly three-quarters of the World Heritage site and tourists swam in St. Mark’s Square, the centrepoint of the city that attracts millions of visitors each year.